SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/README.md

 This state-driven design makes the system clean and easy to extend.
 Each node in a workflow performs a specific task and is designated as either a **responder** (its output is sent to the user) or a **non-responder** (its output is saved as a variable for subsequent nodes).
 Nodes can call an LLM, run a Python script (tool), manage conversational memory, or trigger another workflow.
-This architecture enables developers to create sophisticated, dynamic, and stateful conversational agents.
+This architecture enables developers to create dynamic and stateful conversational agents.

 ### Key Capabilities